 Don’t be a statistic.
 Be safe.

 A fatal house fire occurs approximately every three hours in America, and more than 20,000 people are injured or die from carbon monoxide (CO) poisoning every year.
 The numbers may be alarming, but just a few steps can help shield your family from danger at home.

 Use Kidde Worry-Free 10-year sealed battery alarms and never change a battery.

 Choose the right alarm for the right location in every room and on each level.

-Test alarms monthly.
+Test alarms weekly.
 If using traditional battery-powered alarms, remember to replace batteries as needed, at least twice a year.

 Install close to exits, and in the kitchen and garage.
 Include all locations where a fire may start.